olegoseev/udacity-catalogapp-project/README.md

 [(back to top)](#deploy-a-flask-web-application-on-a-linux-server)
 ### Apache HTTP
 + #### Configure and Enable a New Virtual Host
-Create a new virtual host configuration file by executing folloing command:
+Create a new virtual host configuration file by executing following command:
 ```
 sudo nano /etc/apache2/sites-available/catalog.conf
 ```